ionos-enterprise/ionos-enterprise-sdk-java/README.md

 You can pull various resource lists from your data centers using the SDK for Java.
 The three most common resources are data centers, servers, and volumes.

-The following code illustrates how to retrieve these three list types:
+This example retrieves these three list types:

     DataCenters datacenters = profitbricksApi.getDataCenter().getAllDataCenters();